Medical Consultants and Specialties for Social Security Disability Claims

 25 Obstetrics

-Medical consultants who work for DDS are often a part of the decision-making on continuing disability reviews, where the SSA decides whether you've improved enough to go back to work.
-Sometimes these reviews are called "disability re-evaluations."
+Medical consultants who work for Disability Determination Services are often a part of the decision-making on continuing disability reviews, where the SSA decides whether you've improved enough to go back to work.
+These reviews are called "consultative exams" or "disability re-evaluations."

-But medical consultants who work for DDS don't handle "disability evaluations," or "consultative exams."
-Social Security contracts with outside doctors to perform these consultative exams and pays them for each exam.
+But medical consultants who work for DDS are not the doctors who perform consultative exams.
+SSDI medical consultants only review your medical records (electronically or on paper).
+Social Security contracts with outside doctors to perform the in-person or virtual consultative exams and pays them for each exam.

 Similarly, the medical experts who sometimes appear at ALJ hearings aren't Social Security employees either.
 They are usually retired doctors whom Social Security hires as expert witnesses.
 They are paid for each appearance.